 - To make a transcript for eventual translation, export the InqScribe text by going to File > Export > Tab delimited-text.

-- This tab-delimited text can be copied and then pasted into Excel.
+- This tab-delimited text can then be imported into Excel.
 Note that the timestamps get duplicated (it makes a start and stop instead of just one time point).
 To get around this, delete the second column of timestamps within Excel.

 - The transcripts can then be translated line by line into whatever language you want, resulting in the translated text associated with the correct timestamps.
 See the iBioTranslation protocol for more detailed information.